Azure/azureml-template/README.md

 Follow the setup guide below to add your Azure credentials and create required Azure resources.
 At the end, you will have a repository with:

+- simple LightGBM training workflow running every 2 hours and on push/PR
 - code format check on push/PR
-- nightly resource cleanup
+- resource cleanup script running nightly
-- toy LightGBM training workflow every 2 hours and push/PR

-You can then customize and adapt the repository for your ML project(s).
+You can then customize and adapt the repository for your ML project(s), managing the entire ML lifecycle using git.

 ## Setup

-First, export your subscription id as an environment variable:
+First, export your Azure subscription id as an environment variable:

 ```console
 export ID=<your-subscription-id>
 ```

-Second, create the Azure Resource Group and required resources:
+Second, create the Azure Resource Group and required AML resources:

 ```console
 python setup-workspace.py --subscription-id $ID